-The Role of a CNA
+The Job of a Nursing Assistant

-- Furnishing basic care to patients
+- Providing basic services to patients

 - Reading patient’s vital signs